brillout/wildcard-api/readme.md

   // The `updateTodoText` function is essentially public; `todoId` can
   // hold any value and doesn't have to be a todo's id. if( !todo ) {
-    // Abort if `todoId` doesn't match a todo's id. return;
+    // Abort if no todo could be found with id `todoId`. return;
   }

-  // This if-block ensures the following: if the logged user is not the
+  // This if-block ensures that the logged-in user is authorized
-  // todo's author, then it cannot change the todo's text. if( todo.authorId !== user.id ) {
+  // to change a todo only if he is the todo's author. if( todo.authorId !== user.id ) {
     // Abort if the user is not the todo's author return;
   }

-  // The logged user is the todo's author and can we update
+  // The logged-in user is the todo's author and can we update
   // the todo's text
   await db.query(
     "UPDATE todos SET text = :newText WHERE id = :todoId;",